 The beautiful Humantay Lake enjoys an elevation of 4200 meters.
 In feet, it becomes 13780, which is a serious deal.
 Such an elevation can be dangerous as it can cause altitude sickness in the worst cases.
 Laguna Humantay trek is demanding, but the duration and trek trail isn’t that long as other Peruvian treks.
 Trek difficulty is so small for professionals and regular trekkers.
 For nonprofessionals, the hike can be rough and tough.

-Elevation of Humantay Lake altitude in more than 13000 feet due to which the air is very thin.
+Humantay Elevation is more than 13000 feet due to which the air is very thin.
 Due to thin air, the oxygen level at Humantay Lake is not the same as ordinary places.
 For beginners or the people who haven’t been in such high areas can feel altitude sickness.
 Guided tours are safe as there are experts to take care of things in case something goes wrong.

 An Unguided tour

 Unlike Machu Picchu, one can visit Humantay Lake without guides.
 So good news for those guys who love to explore alone.
-Now a day’s most of the people follow a different routine.
+Nowadays most people follow a different routine.
 We remain awake till late at night and get up late in the morning.
 In cases of guided trips, most of them leave very early in the morning.
 Even some trips leave as early as 4 am to 5 am.
 It’s better to sacrifice a guided tour, have a good nap, and set a little late.
 Grab private taxis and enjoy beautiful views as the journey will be 3 hours long.
-While setting early in the morning, most of the tourists utilize those 3 hours sleeping.
+While setting early in the morning, most of the tourists utilize those 3 hours of sleep.

 Laguna Humantay follows a straightforward itinerary as it contains no such twist and turns.
 From Cusco to Mollepata, the road is of good quality while providing a comfortable journey.
-While travelling from Cusco to the Humantay lake trek trail, you’ll see the following towns.
-Within the course of 122.5 kilometres, you’ll see 4 main cities.
+While traveling from Cusco to the Humantay lake trek trail, you’ll see the following towns.
+Within the course of 122.5 kilometers, you’ll see 4 main cities.
 The first one after Cusco city will be the Pucyura town.

-Following the order, the second will be Campone after a few kilometres.
+Following the order, the second will be Campone after a few kilometers.
 After Campone, Ancahuasi will welcome you.
 After Ancahuasi, Limatambo will be the second last before the trailhead.
 And then you’ll reach your destination from where all the thrill begins.
-Here’s Mollepata, a beautiful place from where the trekking will be started.
+Here’s Mollepata, a beautiful place from where the trekking will start.